Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 Real transformations have clear goals:

-- "We reduce order lead time by 50%"
+• 'We reduce order processing time by 50%'

-- "We increase customer satisfaction by 25 points"
+• 'We increase customer satisfaction by 25 points'

-- "We reduce manual input errors to below 2%"
+• 'We reduce manual input errors to below 2%'

 Reason 4: Silos everywhere